josuemtzmo/EKE_SST_trends/README.md

 ### Datasets:

-To generate all the pre-processed datasets of this repository, it is required to have full access to the AVISO+ dataset and OISST NOAA (1993-2020), the generated pre-processed datasets will reproduce the analysis and results presented in the Martínez-Moreno, J, _et al._ 2020.
-All the required notebooks to reproduce these datasets are located in the `pre-processing` and `trends` folders.
+To generate all the pre-processed [`datasets`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/datasets) of this repository, you need access to the AVISO+ altimetry and OISST NOAA datasets for period Jan.
+1993 - Dec 2019.
+The generated pre-processed datasets will reproduce the analysis and results presented in the manuscript.
+All the required notebooks to reproduce the pre-processed datasets from the raw AVISO+ and OISST NOAA datasets are in the [`pre-processing`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/pre-processing) and [`trends`](https://github.com/josuemtzmo/EKE_SST_trends/tree/master/trends) folders.
+The notebooks within `pre-processing` folder use the raw satellite output to produce some of the `.nc` files inside `datasets`; the notebooks within `trends` use the `.nc` files in `datasets` that were produced by `pre-processing` to output the `*_trends.nc` files inside `datasets`.

 Execute the notebooks in the following order:

-1. `./pre-processing/AVISO+_to_EKE_timeseries.ipynb`; This notebook generates the EKE field (lon,lat,t) from the AVISO+ geostrophic velocities anomalies.
+1. `./pre-processing/AVISO+_to_EKE_timeseries.ipynb`: generate the EKE field `(lon, lat, time)` from the AVISO+ geostrophic velocity anomalies.
-2. `./pre-processing/OISST_to_SST_grad_timeseries.ipynb`; This notebook generates the SST gradient field (lon,lat,t) from the OISST NOAA SST field.
+2. `./pre-processing/OISST_to_SST_grad_timeseries.ipynb`; generate the SST gradient field `(lon, lat, time)` from the OISST NOAA SST record.
-3. `./pre-processing/KE_anomaly_timeseries.ipynb`; This notebook generates the KE field anomaly (lon,lat,t) from the AVISO+ geostrophic velocities.
+3. `./pre-processing/KE_anomaly_timeseries.ipynb`; generate the KE field anomaly `(lon, lat, time)` from the AVISO+ geostrophic velocities.
-4. `./pre-processing/EKE_scale_decomposition.ipynb`; This notebook decomposes the EKE field (lon,lat,t) into large-scale EKE and mesoscale EKE (features smaller than 3°x 3° degrees).
+4. `./pre-processing/EKE_scale_decomposition.ipynb`; use a 3°x 3° kernel to decompose the EKE field `(lon, lat, time)` into large-scale EKE and mesoscale EKE.
-5. `./pre-processing/SST_gradient_scale_decomposition.ipynb`; This notebook decomposes the SST gradient field (lon,lat,t) into large-scale SST gradients and mesoscale SST gradients (features smaller than 3°x 3° degrees).
+5. `./pre-processing/SST_gradient_scale_decomposition.ipynb`; use a 3°x 3° kernel to decompose the SST gradient field `(lon, lat, time)` into large-scale SST gradients and mesoscale SST gradients (features smaller than 3°x 3° degrees).
 6. Subsequently, the trends can be reproduced by executing the notebooks in the folder `trends`.
 7. Download mask into the `datasets` folder:
     ```